LucasFaustman/business-card-react/README.md

-# Getting Started with Create React App
+# Simple Business Card Created with React

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is my first React app bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts

+You will first need to install NPM modules by running npm install.

 In the project directory, you can run: